Skip to content

 A market that is highly trending will typically show an element of order in relation to moving averages.
 The chart below highlights that for an upwardly trending market, we should see the price trade below the short-term SMA, with the medium and then long-term averages above that.
 This would be inverted for a downtrend.

-When a market displays this form of orderly characteristic, it allows for a trending market following trading strategy.
-Buying (uptrend) or selling (downtrend) at the nearest moving average would then allow for traders to find entry points within this highly trending market.
+When a market displays this form of orderly characteristic, it allows for a trending market following a trading strategy.
+Buying (uptrend) or selling (downtrend) at the nearest moving average would then allow traders to find entry points within this highly trending market.

 The EUR/GBP chart below highlights this technique, with the price turning back onto the bearish trend from the lower (20) SMA on a number of occasions.
 The push through the highest moving average (200) provided a signal that this trend is over.